Why Adalo Is Perfect for Building Your Own Streaming Platform

-This comprehensive tutorial walks you through creating a Disney+ style streaming app using Adalo's no-code app builder.
+This comprehensive tutorial walks you through creating a Disney+ style streaming app using Adalo's app builder.
 You'll learn how to structure a video database, implement multi-profile authentication, integrate external video hosting, add subscription payments, and deploy across all platforms.
+Adalo's agnostic builder lets you publish the same app to the web, native iOS, and native Android, all without writing a line of code or rebuilding.
+If your plan is mass distribution through the app stores' vast marketplaces, then this is a great option versus many of the vibe-coding builders out there today.

 Key Takeaways

-• Build a fully functional streaming platform for iOS, Android, and web without writing code using Adalo's no-code platform
+- Build a fully functional streaming platform for iOS, Android, and web without writing code—paid plans include unlimited database records for growing content libraries

-• Host videos externally to bypass Adalo's 40-50MB file size upload limit
+- Host videos externally to bypass Adalo's 40-50MB file size upload limit, then stream seamlessly across platforms

-• Publish to web, Apple App Store, and Google Play from a single build
+- Publish to web, Apple App Store, and Google Play from a single build with no usage-based charges

 What Is a No-Code Disney+ Clone and Why Build One?